Saidpur, Bangladesh: Economy

-Historical monuments and culture
+Culture

 Notable historical or cultural monuments are Chini Mosque (1863) at Islambagh, Nat Settlement Prison (1871) at Natun Babu Para, Martuza Institute (1882) near Saidpur railway station, Saidpur Church (1893), Christian Church of Bangladesh (1906).
 The city has an officers' club and two other clubs and institutes where the city's various dramas and musicals take place.
 There is also a 150(appx.)-a year-old cultural club called Silpo Sahitto Shongshod.
 Every year people celebrate Eid al-Fitr, Eid-al-Adha, Bengali New Year (Pohela Baishakh), English New Year, etc. with enthusiasm and festiveness.
 Nightlife in this city is very festive; the city markets hardly sleep at night.

 Language

 The official and academic language of the city is Modern Standard Bengali that serves as the lingua franca of the nation, with 98% of Bangladeshis being fluent in Bengali as their first language.
 However, Bangali community in the city use Rangpuri or Rangpurya dialect, especially the pronunciation of /r/ replaced by /O/ i.e. "অক্ত" instead of "রক্ত" meaning blood in Bengali.

 All the Bihari people in the city use Hindi–Urdu as their mother tongue which is noticeable and influential in this city of Bangladesh, where Biharis form around half the population.
 The language dialect of the non-Bengali-speaking people of the region is slightly different from the modern standard Urdu or Hindi language trending toward Bihari languages.
 In some traditional wedding of non-Bengali origin, women sing folk songs in Bihari languages particularly in Bhojpuri, Magahi, Awadhi and Maithili.
 Bihari Hindu people in Saidpur use mostly Bhojpuri among themselves.
 The use of Urdu may be noticeable in some parts of the market, in local announcements, Urdu musaharati Na'at during Ramadan sehri and Mushaira programs.
-However, these Hindustani languages are not constitutionally recognized official languages in Bangladesh as for other Indigenous peoples in Bangladesh.
-However, according to the constitution law (article 23A Act XIV of 2011 section 14), [The State shall take steps to protect and develop the unique local culture and tradition of the tribes, minor races, ethnic sects, and communities.] giving the right of people of minorities to practice their culture and tradition.
+However, these Hindustani languages are not constitutionally recognized official languages in Bangladesh as for other minority ethnic groups in Bangladesh.